usnistgov/FederalProfile-8259A/_Nontechnical/maintenance.md

 ## Policies and procedures for required maintenance personnel documentation.

 Policies and procedures provide the details necessary to implement management and operational controls for IoT device maintenance personnel authorization, record-keeping of maintenance organizations and personnel.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**